in28minutes/java-cheat-sheet/README.md

 downloadAndStoreBowlingStatistics starts only after downloadAndStoreBattingStatistics completes execution. downloadAndStoreFieldingStatistics starts only after downloadAndStoreBowlingStatistics completes execution.
 What if I want to run them in parallel without waiting for the others to complete?
 This is where Threads come into picture.
 #### Creating a Thread Class
 Creating a Thread class in Java can be done in two ways.
 Extending Thread class and implementing Runnable interface.
-LetÕs create the BattingStatisticsThread extending Thread class and BowlingStatisticsThread implementing Runnable interface.
+Let's create the BattingStatisticsThread extending Thread class and BowlingStatisticsThread implementing Runnable interface.
 #### Creating a Thread By Extending Thread class
 Thread class can be created by extending Thread class and implementing the public void run() method.
 Look at the example below: A dummy implementation for BattingStatistics is provided which counts from 1 to 1000.